US swimmer Andrew goes maskless behind scenes at Olympics

 The Tokyo organizing committee’s policy states that following a competition all athletes must wear masks, but that masks can be removed during media interviews in the mixed zone.

-The USOOC said after talking to Andrew and reviewing the Games Playbook, they determined he wasn’t violating the policy.
+The USOPC said after talking to Andrew and reviewing the Games Playbook, they determined he wasn’t violating the policy.

 “Michael has been reminded of the Games policy and established COVID mitigation protocols, and has acknowledged the importance of following all guidelines intended to keep athletes and the community safe,” the USOOC said in a statement.